4 February 2020

 - those exporting animal feed products to the EU

-- those that have applications to update the list of feed for particular nutritional purposes (PARNUTS) pending at the time of Brexit
+- those that have applications to update the list of feed for particular nutritional purposes (PARNUTS) pending on 31 December 2020

 - those that represent companies that are based in non-EU countries which rely on UK representation for EU trade